Mipanox/Bird_cocktail/README.md

 These 40,000 spectrograms correspond to roughly 25+ hours of field recordings.
 They were all obtained and processed with the pipeline outlined above.

 ### Single-label Benchmark
-Quoting the best-ever results, the [ResNet_02](https://github.com/Mipanox/Bird_cocktail/tree/master/experiments/AWS-experiments/single-label/resnet_02_new) achieved 1.000 and 0.942 accuracy.
+Quoting the best-ever-achieved results, the [ResNet_02](https://github.com/Mipanox/Bird_cocktail/tree/master/experiments/AWS-experiments/single-label/resnet_02_new) achieved 1.000 and 0.942 accuracy for training and validation sets respectively.
 Below shows an example training curve (in the middle of training):
 <p align="center"><img src="https://github.com/Mipanox/Bird_cocktail/blob/master/images/sing_res_07_tb.png" width="500"/></p>

 and the best confusion matrix evaluated on test set (notice the log-scale colorbar):